dtm2451/RNAseqPlotR/ColorblindCompatibility/README.md

 The Simulate() function's inputs are:

 - `type` = "deutan", "protan", "tritan" = the type of colorblindness that you want to simulate.
-Deutanopia is the most common, and involves primarily reg=d color deficiency.
-Protanopia involves primarily green color deficiency.
+Deutanopia is the most common, and involves primarily red color deficiency, and generally also a bit of green.
+Protanopia involves primarily green color deficiency, and generally also a bit of red.
 Tritanopia involves primarily blue color deficiency.
 - `plot.function` = the function you want to use.
 R may try to add (), but delete that if it does.
 - `...` = any and all inputs that go into the plotting function you want to use.